Mogu: History

-According to some ancient records, the technique was first created and theorized by Zhang Sengyou of the Liang Dynasty in 557 during the Southern dynasties period.
+According to some ancient records, the technique was first created and theorized by Zhang Sengyou of the Liang dynasty in 557 during the Southern dynasties period.

 During the period of the Five Dynasties and Ten Kingdoms period, a painter named Huang Quan (黄筌) from Former Shu significantly developed the techniques in bird-and-flower painting, especially in painting trees and flowers, and his painting was called as the fine-sounding name Mogu Huazhi (沒骨花枝).

-In Tang Dynasty, notable painters mastered this technique includes Yang Sheng (楊升).
+During the Tang dynasty, notable painters mastered this technique includes Yang Sheng (楊升).

-Xu Chongsi (徐崇嗣) during the Northern Song Dynasty continued developing the technique from Huang, and his paintings were named Mogu-Tu (沒骨圖).
+Xu Chongsi (徐崇嗣) during the Northern Song dynasty continued developing the technique from Huang, and his paintings were named Mogu-Tu (沒骨圖).
 Xu started applying this technique in shan shui painting.

-The technique gained popularity during the Late-Ming Dynasty and Qing Dynasty, and the most famous master would be Yun Shouping.
+The technique gained popularity during the Late-Ming dynasty and Qing dynasty, and the most famous master would be Yun Shouping.

-The technique
+Technique

 The method mainly is a staining and dying one, by using ink brush pens.
 Less or absolutely no sketch or drawing, so people can hardly observe solid lines or curves in the painting.

 There are basically three Mogu staining methods: the staining by smearing (渲染; Xuàn-Rǎn), the staining by dotting (点染; Diǎn-Rǎn), and the staining by just filling colours (填染; Tián-Rǎn).